How to perform the coherent measurement of a curved phase space by continuous isotropic measurement. I. Spin and the

-thus liberating the concept of $K$ changing from the information needed to specify a particular direction of change.
+thus liberating the concept of a changing $K$ from the information needed to specify a particular direction of change.

-Equation \ref{moving} is the foundation of (\'Elie) Cartan's method of moving frames~\cite{Cartan2001riemannian,frankel2011geometry}.
+The tensor~\ref{Cartanmoving} and its application in equation~\ref{moving} are the foundations of (\'Elie) Cartan's method of moving frames~\cite{Cartan2001riemannian,frankel2011geometry}.
 The dual vector and 1-form bases, $\{\Rinv{X_\mu}\}$ and $\{\theta^\mu\}$, are special in that they are pushed around the manifold by the action of the group.
-The tensor on the right of equation~\ref{moving} is a kind of identity operator that is ``moving'' in the sense that it is defined at every point by the action of the group in a presumably continuous, but perhaps nonintegrable fashion.
-Inserting explicitly the location of the vector fields, one has
+The identity tensor~\ref{Cartanmoving} is ``moving'' in the sense that it is defined at every point by the action of the group in a presumably continuous, but perhaps nonintegrable fashion.
+Inserting explicitly the location $K$ of the one-forms, one has

 The remarkable part of Cartan's method is in realizing that the right-invariant linearity of the $\Rinv{X_\mu}$ expresses a fundamental relationship between the space around that point, $K$, and the space around the origin, the identity $1$, by the Maurer-Cartan form,